ian-andrich/StorageCombinatorsPython/docs/tutorials.rst

 Now we get them logged directly to our console on stdoud (channel 1).

 We can implement other logs ourself by inspecting :class:`~src.base.PrintFilter` and overwriting its :meth:`~src.base.PrintFilter.write` method.

+Under the hood :class:`~src.base.FilterBase` make use of the :class:`~src.base.RestOperation` classes.

+We can see them here in this inheritance diagram.

+.. inheritance-diagram:: src.base.GetOperation src.base.PutOperation src.base.MergeOperation src.base.DeleteOperation
+   :top-classes: src.base.RestOperation
+   :parts: 1